dvicencio/plus1_frame_sequence_reader/README.md

 * Add the characters "???" before every start codon
 * Add a line break before every ">" symbol to separate each gene

-note: some symbols (e.g.>) are found in between the gene information which were edited/removed individually (approx 7)
+note: some symbols (e.g.">") are found in between the gene information which were edited/removed individually (approx 7)
 # Additional Notes
 The program was sligthly edited for different circumstances were other informations was required like:
 * Total number of stop codons in a +1 (achieved by skipping a nucleotide at the beginning of each gene)